shiy7/Delivery-Web/README.md

 # Delivery Web
 Dispatch & Delivery Management Website

-The web is designed to use ground robots and drones to deliver the packages in downtown San Francisco, CA.
+The web is designed to simulate that ground robots and drones deliver the packages in downtown San Francisco, CA.
 Drones/robots go to senders' addresses to pick up parcels and deliver them to a destination.

 ## Base Feature: